 Hand watering is my preferred method.
 Watering out of the pond is highly recommended as the fish waste is great for plants.
 Along similar lines, watering with compost tea or banana water is also great for plants.
 These are perfect ways to add nutrients and water simultaneously.

 Utilizing a water hose is another method to water your garden.
 If you have a hose that is continually hooked up, just make sure to let the water run until it is cool.
-We do recommend building your Dome in close proximity to a water spigot or running a water line prior to construction of your greenhouse.
+We do recommend building your Dome near a water spigot or running a water line before the construction of your greenhouse.

-You do need to make sure to properly map out your Growing Dome orientation so that you avoid the doorway, pond, and account for the curvature of the Dome.
+You do need to make sure to properly map out your Growing Dome orientation so that you avoid the doorway and pond, and account for the curvature of the Dome.
 Having a hose close by is not only great for easy watering but also for filling and refilling the pond.

-Irrigation systems can be helpful for those that take trips away from the Dome, those that are not capable of watering daily, or for those that just don’t want to be watering daily.
-There are multiple manufactures and systems on the market that all basically accomplish the same goal.
-Growing Spaces does carry a solar powered irrigation system that comes with everything needed to set it up including 155’ of distribution hose and 50 nozzles.
+Irrigation systems can be helpful for those who take trips away from the Dome, those who are not capable of watering daily, or for those who just don’t want to be watering daily.
+There are multiple manufacturers and systems on the market that all basically accomplish the same goal.
+Growing Spaces does carry a solar-powered irrigation system that comes with everything needed to set it up including 155’ of distribution hose and 50 nozzles.
 If you are going to irrigate directly from your pond, make sure that you have a filter or a filter bag covering the pump to prevent clogs.

 Dome Zones